thomasstep/thomasstep.github.io/_posts/2022-06-17-handling-dynamodb-validation-exception-for-maps.md

       err.name === 'ValidationException'
       && err.message === 'The document path provided in the update expression is invalid for update' ) {
-      // If one of the stats has not yet been created,
+      // If one of the attributes has not yet been created,
       //   create them as empty maps...
       const emptyMapUpdateParams = constructEmptyMapUpdates(stats);
       await documentClient.update({